mjbeswick/tacit-dom/README.md

 - Don't want to learn another framework's quirks and gotchas
 - Believe that sometimes less is more

-Remember: **The best tool is the one that gets the job done with the least amount of complexity.** Sometimes that's React, and sometimes it's Domitor. 🤷‍♂️
+Remember: **The best tool is the one that gets the job done with the least amount of complexity.** Sometimes that's React, and sometimes it's Thorix. 🤷‍♂️

 ### The Hook Horror Show 🎭